mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/21/day-245/">September 21, 2017</a></small></div>
-<p><strong>The Department of Justice is seeking documents related to a New York law firm's handling of a 2012 draft report commissioned by Manafort</strong> on Viktor Yanukovych, the former president of Ukraine.
-Skadden, Arps, Slate, Meagher &amp; Flom's report was used by the president's allies to justify the imprisonment of a Yanukovych rival.
-The document request may or may not be part of special counsel Robert Mueller's probe. (<a href="https://www.nytimes.com/2017/09/21/us/politics/law-firm-faces-questions-for-ukraine-work-with-manafort.html">New York Times</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/20/day-244/">September 20, 2017</a></small></div>
-<p><strong>Special counsel Robert Mueller sent a document to the White House requesting details on Trump's behavior in office</strong>.
-The request encompasses Trump's Oval Office meeting with Sergey Lavrov and Sergey Kislyak the day after the firing of James Comey, as well as documents concerning the firing of Mike Flynn and the administration's response to news of the 2016 Trump Tower meeting organized by Donald Trump Jr. (<a href="https://www.nytimes.com/2017/09/20/us/politics/mueller-trump-russia.html">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/20/day-244/">September 20, 2017</a></small></div>
 <p><strong>Mueller interviewed Deputy Attorney General Rod Rosenstein about the Comey firing</strong>.
 The interview occurred in June or July.
 Since Jeff Sessions recused himself from the investigation, Rosenstein is ultimately in charge of overseeing the Russia probe. (<a href="https://www.wsj.com/articles/special-counsels-office-interviewed-deputy-attorney-general-rod-rosenstein-1505868289">Wall Street Journal</a>)</p>